What is happening with Water Charges in 2018 ?

 Based on CER figures – only about 7% of metered households currently exceed this threshold and could therefore expect to be asked to pay water charges for usage above the threshold.

-It should be pretty difficult for households of less than 3 people to exceed this threshold – unless they are watering a large garden all the time or bathing 3 times a day.
+It should be pretty difficult for households of less than 3 people to exceed this threshold – unless they are watering a large garden all the time or all bathing a couple of times a day.

 To reach the threshold of 213,000 litres a year – a household of 3 or more people would probably need to be making daily use of a washing machine, having daily baths or daily use of a power shower and making regular use of a hosepipe or sprinkler and frequent use of water throughout the day.